bridge-ai-neuro/SORT/data/booksort/README.md

 Summarize here.
 Link to documents if available.

-**Additional Notes:** Add here

 ## Dataset Overview

 The dataset consists of text samples and metadata from 9 public domain books from Project Gutenberg.

 To evaluate text on the Sequence Order Recall Task (SORT), we extracted text excerpts $E$ and pairs of text segments $S$ contained within those excerpts.
 As detailed in the accompanying paper, BookSORT varied the length of the text excerpts $L_E$, the length of the segments $L_S$, and the distance between the segments $D_S$.
-All units of length and distance are computed in words.
+All excerpts and segments began at a sentence boundary, and units of length and distance are computed in words.

 Each unique combination of excerpt lengths $L_E$ and segment lengths $L_S$ produced 3 `.csv` files containing (1) information about the included books, (2) information about the excerpts from those books, and (3) information about the segments from those excerpts.

 Since we evaluated LLMs with varying maximum context windows, we constructed a dataset for fairly standard context length limits (providing text excerpts up to 2500 words to fit within 4096 tokens) and for extended context length limits (providing 10K-20K word excerpts).